NyteshadeXT/PF2e-Vault/8) Adventures/8C - The Star-Touched Grove (D219).md

 The druids no longer answer the keep’s calls.
 Travelers who dare approach Hongya’s grove vanish, and the air around it shimmers with a faint starlit glow.
 The people of Restwell Keep suspect the Scar has claimed another soul—and that the corruption festering within may soon spill into their fields and homes.

 # Synopsis
-Belvo Halfbeard tasks the characters with investigating the spreading pseudolife near Woodbridge and finding out why Hongya has allowed this terror to hppen.
+Lolfinor tasks the characters with investigating the spreading pseudolife near Woodbridge and finding out why Hongya has allowed this terror to happen.

 While the characters are traveling through the greater forest, less than an hour from Woodbridge, some of the more aggressive new varieties of animal life attack.
 Then, as heroes draw close to the grove, the star Khirad, which answered Hongya, attempts to take control of them.
 When that encounter is over, the characters have a chance to use Hongya’s garden to shake off Khirad’s influence.